 In severe cases, the veins can bleed, which can cause ulcers to form.

 How Does a Doctor Diagnose Varicose Veins?

-The moment you suspect you have varicose veins, you should schedule an appointment with a varicose vein specialist, such as Doctor Babak Moeinolmolki of Healthy Life Bariatrics.
+When you suspect you have varicose veins, you should schedule an appointment with a varicose vein specialist, such as Doctor Babak Moeinolmolki of Healthy Life Bariatrics.
 The doctor will examine the affected body part while you are standing and sitting to provide a proper diagnosis.
 You may be asked about other symptoms, such as pain, achiness, and heaviness.

-The doctor is looking for blood clots and blockages with these tests, which can also cause symptoms similar to varicose veins.
+The doctor is looking for blood clots and blockages with these tests, which can cause symptoms similar to varicose veins.